List of Star Wars creatures: Kalaks

 Kalaks are large and very stupid reptilian creatures that stand 2.35 m (7.7 ft) tall.
 They live on Mobus and have a tough hide, thereby making them difficult to hunt.

-Kaminoan

-Kaminoans are tall, long-necked creatures native to the ocean planet of Kamino and are most commonly known for running the famous cloning factories of Kamino, where the Republic's clone army was created.
-They are almost humanoid, very tall, long neck, extremely pale.

 Kath hound

 Kath hounds are horned, wolf-like creatures native to Dantooine.
 There are two variants: the smaller one is orange and white with two horns; the larger is brown overall with three large horns.
 This latter variant is also called a "bull kath hound".

 Kimogila

 Kimogila are large, vicious lizards from Lok.
 They resemble the Krayt Dragons of Tatooine with some distinct aesthetic differences including its bulkier build and its lack of floppy ears.
 Kimogila (or "kimos") are generally a dark green color with rows of horns running from nose to tail.
 They are very aggressive and trophies, though rare, are made of their skulls.